manniru/Benjamin/README.md

 Bijan ASR Engine Based-on KalD

 # Installation
-Build Kaldi, snippets on Arch Linux
-Use Intel MKL for faster kaldi performance
+Build Kaldi, Use Intel MKL for faster kaldi performance but OpenBLAS is a decent choice

-OpenBLAS is so slower
+To control the PC this project connect with *Rebound* and uses Linux uInput module.

 ### Arch Linux
 ```